-PRTC also requires that the ratio of buses per mechanic not exceed eight.
+PRTC also requires that the ratio of buses per mechanic (excluding foremen) not exceed eight.
 As indicated in Table 7 above, full-time employees are classified as "(FT)"; others include the number of hours they work per week (e.g., 30 per week).
-Those working 15-20 hours per week are classified as 0.50; 30 per week are classified as

-0.75 equivalent of a full-time worker.
+Those working 15-20 hours per week are classified as 0.50; 30 per week are classified as 0.75 equivalent of a full-time worker.
 Table 8 which follows shows required versus actual staffing levels, experience/certifications, and annual refresher/technical training compliance.

-The table is based on First Transit's current staffing levels of 21.25 full time equivalent mechanics (17 full time + 4 @ 0.50 + 3 @ 0.75 = 22.5) and three full-time foremen.
-There are a total of 24 maintenance employees: three full-time foremen and 21 full or part-time mechanics.
-Three mechanics have left PRTC and one new mechanic was hired since the last audit.
+The table is based on First Transit's current staffing levels of 23.75 full time equivalent mechanics (19 full time + 5 @ 0.50 + 3 @ 0.75 = 23.75 excluding foremen).
+There are a total of 29 maintenance employees: two full-time foremen and 27 full or part-time mechanics.
+One mechanic left PRTC and six new mechanics were hired since the last audit.